 Rosalind Whitehouse ACR

 Trained at the University of Edinburgh and the National Gallery London, I have operated in private practice for many years in East Anglia.
-Now relocated to Frome in Somerset, I work part-time on private commissions.
+Now relocated to Frome in Somerset, I accept paintings for assessment and treatment.

 I am accustomed to working with paintings on canvas and panels of all periods, in both the public and private museum environment, and for private collectors.
 I have a special interest in C20th British art.